Traditional Scottish Dessert Recipes

 (Source ©Don Bell)

-Doesn't the scone look delicious and inviting?
+Doesn't that scone look delicious and inviting?
 Ready to be split open and buttered?
-Only the best scones are served at a Scottish palace!
+Only the best scones are served at a Scottish royal palace!

-Now, you can enjoy a similar "wee taste of Old Scotland" thanks to the traditional Scottish dessert recipes from Grandma's collection.
+Now, you can enjoy a similar "wee taste of Old Scotland" thanks to the traditional Scottish scone recipes from Grandma's collection.

 After a day filled with walking and sightseeing, we always eagerly awaited our main evening meal, and Edinburgh offers a wonderland of dining experiences.